Fashion Open Studio presents Showcase with a Difference

 Martina Spetlova

-“Each decision that we make is a sign of our commitment to transparency in our practices, creating open and accessible information about every product and its journey.
+“Each decision we make is a sign of our commitment to transparency in our practices, creating open and accessible information about every product and its journey.
 Showcase With A Difference took place at The Lab E20, a unique creative space in East London, and was supported by Get Living, Future City, and the Mayor of London.
-It was art directed by award-winning designer Matthew Needham, who specializes in combining materials, experience, and community to create works that are both educational and conscious, inspiring a symbiotic approach towards living our lives in parallel with the planet.
+It was art directed by award-winning designer Matthew Needham, who specializes in combining materials, experience, and community to create educational and conscious works, inspiring a symbiotic approach towards living our lives in parallel with the planet.